 The American Chemical Society, whose Committee on Chemical Safety has as its prime responsibility the encouragement of safe practices in chemical activities, has its headquarters located nearby in downtown Washington, D.C.

-The campus Department of Environmental Safety is staffed with dedicated professionals with expertise in these areas: Biological Safety; Environmental Affairs (including Hazardous Waste Management); Fire Safety; Occupational Safety and Health; Radiation Safety; Risk Management, and more.
-DES is our primary resource for information on state and federal safety and training requirements and maintains a website whose information is organized so that it can be easily searched: http://www.des.umd.edu
+The campus Department of Environmental Safety, Sustainability & Risk is staffed with dedicated professionals with expertise in Biological Safety, Environmental Affairs (including Hazardous Waste Management), Fire Safety, Occupational Safety and Health, Radiation Safety, Risk Management, and more.
+ESSR is our primary resource for information on state and federal safety and training requirements and maintains their own website whose information can be easily searched: https://www.essr.umd.edu/

-The departmental contact for questions and information on safety issues is the Safety and Compliance Officer who is responsible for the distribution of information between the department and the campus DES; serves as a contact for DES initiatives (hazardous waste minimization, laboratory labeling, safety training, environmental and safety audits, etc.); ensures that training requirements for faculty, students and staff are met; and works with DES during regulatory agency interactions.
+The departmental contact for questions and information on safety issues is the Safety and Compliance Officer, Andrea Moore, who is responsible for the distribution of information between the department and the campus ESSR; serves as a contact for ESSR initiatives (hazardous waste minimization, laboratory labeling, safety training, environmental and safety audits, etc.); ensures that training requirements for faculty, students and staff are met; and works with ESSR during regulatory agency interactions.

-Requirements for safety training based on general campus job categories can be found at http://www.des.umd.edu/risk_comm/edu/guide/index.htm.
+Campus offered lab safety training based on general campus job categories can be found here.
 The information located here is intended to assist managers with the identification of safety training requirements for personnel in their departments.
 Specific training requirements are based on particular responsibilities and differ across various colleges and departments.
-Refer to the DES web site at http://www.des.umd.edu for training schedules and online courses.
+Refer to the University BioRAFT training page here for training schedules and online courses.
 For additional training assistance, contact the Department of Environmental Safety at (301) 405-3960.

-Anyone working in a lab in the Department of Chemistry and Biochemistry is required to read the Personal Proctective Equipment Program and follow the procedures contained in the program.
-Online training for Personal Protective Equipment can be found at: https://www.des.umd.edu/apps/TrainingClass/index.cfm?O=77
+Anyone working in a lab in the Department of Chemistry and Biochemistry is required to read the Personal Protective Equipment Program and follow the procedures contained in the program.
+They may also want to attend the ESSR offered Personal Protective Equipment and Risk Assessment Course.

-The Department of Environmental Training Schedule will assist you in scheduling your training.
-A complete list of all the training which is offered on campus is available here and you may select the training you require, and register online to attend the training.
+The Department of Environmental Safety, Sustainability & Risk will assist you in scheduling your training.
+A complete list of all the training which is offered on campus is available and you may select the training you require, and register online to attend the training.
 Many classes are web-based and can be completed at your convenience.